PatrickChow0803/Finance-For-Success/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] I have verified that the state is secure.
 - [ ] I have followed the project's coding style guidelines.
 - [ ] I have documented my code and updated relevant documentation files (if needed).
-- [ ] No obvious regessions were found.
+- [ ] No obvious regressions were found.

 All checkboxes must be marked before merging!!!